 Before arriving back at Juniata, Hager spent two seasons as the top assistant at Bethany College in West Virginia.
 In 2001-2002, under head coach Rob Clune, the Bison finished 21-8, captured the President's Athletics Conference regular season and tournament championship and advanced to the Second Round of the NCAA Tournament.
 The following year, under head coach Aaron Huffman, Hager was a big part of the rebuilding process where he helped recruit one D3hoops.com All-American and two D3hoops.com All-Region performers.

-Hager, a 2001 Juniata graduate, was a four-year starter and two year captain for the Eagles head coach Rick Ferry.
+Hager, a 2001 Juniata graduate, was a four-year starter and two year captain for head coach Rick Ferry.
 After averaging over 10 points per game for his career, Hager was named the Jack Oller Most Valuable Player his senior season and received the William R. Smaltz Award in 2001.
 During his time at Juniata, Hager was the student-athlete representative on the NCAA Interpretations and Legislations Committee and worked as an intern with Auburn University compliance office during the summer months.

 After earning his BA in Management/Marketing from Juniata, Hager completed a Master's of Science in Athletic Coaching Education at West Virginia University in 2003.

 "We strive to provide a high level student-athlete experience while teaching life lessons and competing at the regional and national level.
 We believe our program's level of commitment will have consequence on the court, in the class room, and in society.
 We believe our players and alumni are our best assets and that's why we coach with honor and compassion."

 Jelani Townsell – Head Coach, Newbury College

 Nick Smith – Head Coach, Gardner High School